Dutch Schultz: Betrayal

 As his legal defense costs in the tax case mounted, Schultz had found it necessary to reduce the commission he paid to those running his policy rackets to bolster what he called the "Arthur Flegenheimer Defense Fund."
 This tactic angered the runners and the games' controllers, who, despite being threatened with violence for showing any dissent, hired a hall, held a mass protest meeting and declared their version of a strike.
 Very quickly the cash flow dried up, and Schultz was forced to back down, permanently damaging the relationship between his gang and their associates.

 Bo Weinberg, Schultz's chief lieutenant, was so concerned about the amount of money that Schultz was taking from the rackets that he sought advice from New Jersey mob boss Longy Zwillman, who put him in touch with the Sicilian-born gangster Charles "Lucky" Luciano.
 The deal that Weinberg wanted was to retain a percentage and keep overall control of the Schultz gang.
 However, Luciano planned to break up the gang's rackets and territory among his own associates once Schultz was convicted of tax evasion.
 Believing that a guilty verdict was a foregone conclusion at the second trial, Luciano and his allies implemented their plan to take control, which met little resistance because of the ongoing bad feelings over the attempted pay cuts and the support of Weinberg.

 However, after his acquittal, Schultz quickly arranged a meeting with Luciano through the Commission to clarify the situation.
 Luciano explained to Schultz that they were just "looking after the shop" while he was away to ensure that everything ran smoothly, and that full control of his rackets would be returned to Schultz once the heat died down.
-Publicly, Schultz was forced to accept that version of events because of the ongoing attention from law enforcement agencies and Dewey, now a special prosecutor appointed by LaGuardia.
+Publicly, Schultz was forced to accept that version of events because of the ongoing attention from law enforcement agencies and Dewey, then a special prosecutor appointed by LaGuardia.
 A month after his acquittal, Bo Weinberg disappeared after he had walked out of a Midtown Manhattan nightclub.

 Schultz had proposed to the National Crime Syndicate, a confederation of mobsters, that Dewey be murdered.
 Luciano argued that the assassination of a high-profile prosecutor would precipitate a massive law enforcement crackdown.
 The Commission later voted unanimously against the proposal.
 An enraged Schultz told the group that he would kill Dewey anyway and walked out of the meeting.
 Later, Murder, Inc. leader Albert Anastasia approached Luciano with information that Schultz had asked him to stake out Dewey's apartment building on Fifth Avenue.
 Upon hearing the news, the Commission held a discreet meeting to discuss the matter.
 After six hours of deliberations, the Commission ordered Louis Buchalter to eliminate "The Dutchman."